Which Scandinavian languages should I learn?

 - Defunct East Germanic comprises Gothic, Vandalic, and Burgundian that no longer exist.

-Many scholars believe that since Goths came from North Europe.
+Many scholars believe that since the Goths came from North Europe.

-Therefore the eastern Germanic were probably variants of the Nordic family of languages even though most went extinct without much-written attestation.
+Therefore, eastern Germanic languages were probably variants of the Nordic family of languages, even though most went extinct without much-written attestation.

 The last known text was found in the Crimea area, historically a sparsely populated region in the 18th century, which is why it is called Crimean Gothic.